This post is about my experience on the Colca Canyon trek and how to choose the best Colca Canyon tour.

 Despite the early hour Arequipa’s youth was out and about.
 Young girls and boys stumbled out of bars and discotheques to find their way home.
 Taxis were waiting eagerly for business while our bus had to maneuver itself through the small streets of Arequipa.

-It was a 3 hour drive to the Colca Canyon right through a National Reserve with the highest point reaching an altitude of almost 5000 meters.
+It was a 3 hour drive to the Colca Canyon right through a National Reserve.
+The highest point reaches an altitude of almost 5000 meters.
 Most of my travel companions continued their sleep, but I was looking outside.
-As the sun was rising I discover a bare landscape with some shrubs and the occasional group of lama’s and vicuna’s.
+As the sun was rising I discover a bare landscape.
+All I could see were some shrubs and the occasional group of lama’s.

 Chivay and the Condors

 We had a quick breakfast in Chivay, our first town in the Colca Canyon.
 The next stop was the Cruz del Condor, the viewpoint where you can see the Condors flying through the canyon.
-These majestic birds are the reason for our early departure from Arequipa as they are most active between 8 and 9 AM.
+These majestic birds are the reason for our early departure from Arequipa.
+Condors are most active between 8 and 9 AM.

 Our tour only gave us 15 minutes.
 I was sad we were given such little time, but my body already started to feel the effects of the altitude.
 We were now above 3500 meters and I felt light headed and tired.